madelinebriere/docker-tutorial/README.md

 #### Normal Analysis

 To analyze the data normally (with no Docker), we use Python on our local computer.
-If you already have Python installed or would like to install it, explore how to do this using this [site](https://www.python.org/downloads/release/python-2715/
+If you already have Python installed, proceed with this example.
+If you would like to install it, explore how to do this using this [site](https://www.python.org/downloads/release/python-2715/
 ).
 Make sure to download Version 2.7 for consistency.
 With Python installed, we can run the analysis script locally:

 	python analyze.py      # optional